 As president of Sound Publishing, Josh O’Connor oversees the company in its primary leadership role.
-O’Connor joined Sound’s parent company, Black Press Ltd., in 1998.
+O’Connor joined Sound’s parent company, Black Press Ltd., in 1998 and was named co-chief operating officer of Black Press in 2021.

 He enjoys the challenging dynamics of building successful community publications and coaches a commitment to delivering relevant, local news that directly affects the lives of those who raise families and work in the communities that Sound serves.